quasylab/Sequit/README.md

 6. Use the `Mouse Wheel` or the Camera buttons (+ and -) to get closer or move away
 7. Use the central Camera button to change camera type.
 8. Use the `Spacebar` or the Play button to stop/resume the visualisation

+If you need help with the available shortcut commands, press `H`.